chrwang/KMLReborn/QGISTutorial.md

 Leave everything else as it is:
 ![Dissolve Example](https://i.imgur.com/pjTX0KZ.png)

+`Note: This menu might look slightly different depending on which version of QGIS you have installed (this tutorial made for QGIS 2.18.*). `

 Click the `Run` button, and wait for the operation to complete.
 This could take anywhere from 2 seconds to a minute, depending on how fast your computer is.